 The Customer-Centric Approach: Rather than focusing solely on technology, the primary question we should address is understanding our customers' needs and expectations.
 Digital transformation should be viewed as a vehicle to enhance the customer experience, rather than the driving force itself.
 Neglecting the human element and emotional connections can lead to a fragmented transformation strategy.
 To make informed decisions about technology implementation, it is crucial to leverage customer research and human insights that help us continuously understand and adapt to changing customer needs.

-Keeping up with constantly changing customer expectations is a challenge facing every company today.
-The good news is there a variety of ways you can begin today to become customer obsessed:
+Becoming customer-obsessed: Keeping up with evolving customer expectations is a challenge faced by every company today.
+However, there are actionable steps you can take to become customer-obsessed: